 Aspiring plastic surgery nurses can obtain them from the Certified Plastic Surgical Nurse and Plastic Surgical Nursing Certification Board.
 To be eligible for these certifications, a nurse should possess a current RN license, have at least two years of plastic surgical nursing experience within three years, and have approximately 1,000 hours of practice as a plastic surgical nurse.

 How to become a cosmetic surgery nurse

-Cosmetic surgery nurses should have either a Bachelor of Science degree in nursing or an associate’s degree in nursing.
+Cosmetic surgery nurses should have a Bachelor of Science or an associate’s degree in nursing.
 They should also complete and pass the NCLEX-RN from an authorized institution.
-A cosmetic surgery nurse should have a minimum of two years’ experience working in critical competencies with a certified cosmetic or plastic physician.
+A cosmetic surgery nurse should have at least two years’ experience working with a certified cosmetic or plastic physician in critical competencies.

 A Certified Aesthetic Nurse Specialist Credential is an added advantage, and nurses can acquire it from the PSNCB (Plastic Surgical Nursing Certification Board).
 Nurses don’t need a specialized training course to get the PSNCB certificate.

 Plastic and cosmetic surgery nurses should have proper training and certifications before venturing into the industry.